Red Flag (magazine): History

 During the 1960s, Red Flag temporarily ended publication, but was restarted in 1968.
-The frequency of the journal was monthly between its start in 1958 and 1979.
+Its frequency was redesigned as biweekly.
+Then it came out monthly until 1979.
 It was published bi-monthly from 1980 to 1988.

 Red Flag covered theoretical arguments supported by the party.
 It also published articles on the views of the party about the Communist parties in other countries.
 For instance, in March 1963 the speech of Palmiro Togliatti, leader of the Italian Communist Party, at the 10th Congress was discussed and evaluated in detail.